 Contact Us Phone: (631) 444-7884

-Our Team Team members include physicians, a dialysis nurse, and other medical professionals with pediatric nephrology expertise.
+Our Team Team members include physicians, a nurse practitioner, a dialysis nurse, and other medical professionals with pediatric nephrology expertise.
 The team works closely with other pediatric specialty departments at Stony Brook, in particular pediatric surgery, pediatric urology, and transplantation services, to provide state-of-the-art, compassionate and family-centered care.

 Transplants.
 More than 70 adult and pediatric kidney transplants are performed at Stony Brook Medicine annually with excellent immediate surgical and long-term results.
 Most transplant recipients can expect to lead normal, healthy lives after surgery.
 At Stony Brook, the success rate of the new kidney function is 92% after one year.